Glenn Stok

 They served the nation with dignity

-Honoring the flag with each bugal call.
+Honoring the flag with each bugle call.

 But they came home with a disability,